 After everyone finishes eating, the hosts may leave the Christmas Eve supper table as is until the next morning to feed the ghosts of ancestors who may appear before Christmas morning.
 A belief that is central to Bulgarian culture is the legend that the Virgin Mary bore Christ on Christmas Eve but only announced his birth the day after, on Christmas Day.
 Bulgarian Legend also has it that Mary was in labour from Dec.
 20th until the birth of Christ.
 Dec.
 20th is the Day of St. Ignat, or Ignazhden, in Bulgaria.

-Bulgarian Christmas Day Customs
+Bulgarian Christmas Day customs.

 Christmas Eve might be all-vegetarian, but on Christmas Day, it’s time for feasting on an enormous dinner that includes a main dish of some type of meat (often pork).
 Koledari, or Christmas carolers, go from house to house throughout Bulgarian villages on Christmas, starting at midnight on Christmas Eve.
 These groups of carolers are typically made up of young men dressed in traditional costumes, which vary from region to region.
 The koledaris’ make special preparations for these holiday performances.
 As with other Bulgarian traditions, this one has a motivation behind it: this custom is said to protect against evil spirits.
 The Christmas carolers are often rewarded with food in return for their singing as they go from house to house through the night.

 The Bulgarian Orthodox church recommends 13 different meals for Christmas Eve, all vegetarian, and the odd number represents luck.
 Cook with beans is very popular among many Bulgarian families.
 Walnuts are a must on the Bulgarian Christmas table!
 Traditionally each member of the family cracks a walnut to determine their fate for the next year.
 It is believed that if the walnut is a good one the next year will be full of success, a bad one predicts bad luck.

 The Bulgarian Christmas Day

-Once the vegetarian fast has ended, everyone enjoys an enormous dinner on Christmas Day, with a main dish of some type of meat which is often pork.
+Once the vegetarian fast has ended, everyone enjoys an enormous dinner on Christmas Day, with the main dish of some type of meat which is often pork.
 Koledari, or Christmas carolers, go from house to house through villages.
 These groups of carolers are typically made up of young men dressed in traditional costumes which vary from region to region.

 Some preparation goes into the koledari’s performances, which begin at midnight on Christmas Eve.
 This tradition is said to protect against evil spirits.
 The koledari are rewarded with food in return for their services.